hololinked-dev/docs/source/howto/clients.rst

 `Web of Things Working Group <https://www.w3.org/WoT/>`_.
 One can implement both servers and clients for hardware with this tool, therefore, if one requires a different coding style and language compared to python, one can try ``node-wot``.

 For this package, ``node-wot`` can serve as a HTTP(s) client with predefined features.
-Apart from HTTP(s), the overarching general purpose of this client is to be able to interact with hardware with a web standard compatible JSON(-LD) specification called as the `Thing Description <https://www.w3.org/TR/wot-thing-description11/>`_.
-The said JSON specifcation describes the hardware's available properties, actions and events (along with security definitions to access them) and ``node-wot`` can consume such a specification to allow interoperability irrespective of protocol implementation and application domain.
+It supports many protocols apart from HTTP(s), however the overarching general purpose of this tool is to be able to interact with hardware with a web standard compatible JSON(-LD) specification called as the `Thing Description <https://www.w3.org/TR/wot-thing-description11/>`_.
+Among other things, the said JSON specifcation describes the hardware's available properties, actions and events, along with security definitions to access them.

+``node-wot`` can consume such a specification to allow interoperability irrespective of protocol implementation and application domain.
 Further, the Thing Description provides human- and machine-readable documentation of the hardware within the specification itself, enhancing developer experience. |br|